 Google for Startups Residency: This is our flagship program for growing startups.
 Each Campus has a dedicated workspace for selected residents, modeled on how we build Google’s offices around the world.

-- Community Event Space: Each Campus features a large event space, which is in nearly constant use.
+Community Event Space: Each Campus features a large event space.
 This event space is a community asset: anyone can apply to host their startup event there at no cost.
-We also host our own programs (like technical speakers and our Campus for Moms program) in the main event spaces.
+We also host our own programs, such as Startup School, in the main event spaces.

-- Classrooms & Training Rooms: Education is critical to a thriving startup community.
+Classrooms and Training Rooms: Education is critical to a thriving startup community.
 Campus has classrooms for entrepreneurs to attend trainings of all kinds.
 We also offer these spaces to accelerator groups to host their curriculum.